Prepops cruciferus

 Distribution

-to the Neotropical region: Argentina (Buenos Aires and other provinces), Brazil (widespread including Amazonas, Bahia, Goiás, Minas Gerais, Mato Grosso, Pará, Rio de Janeiro, Rio Grande do Sul, Santa Catarina, São Paulo), Colombia, Ecuador, Paraguay, Peru, Suriname, Panama, Cuba, Grenada, and other Caribbean islands.
+Native to the Neotropical region: Argentina (Buenos Aires and other provinces), Brazil (widespread including Amazonas, Bahia, Goiás, Minas Gerais, Mato Grosso, Pará, Rio de Janeiro, Rio Grande do Sul, Santa Catarina, São Paulo), Colombia, Ecuador, Paraguay, Peru, Suriname, Panama, Cuba, Grenada, and other Caribbean islands.
 Established in the United States: Florida.

 Diet

-; feeds on sap.
+Phytophagous; feeds on plant sap.

 Human Relevance